 - Completed online application

 Students may also apply for three kinds of Assistantships, each of which carry a stipend and tuition waiver.
-Teaching Assistants are trained to teach college composition, and teach two undergraduate courses per semester, while Research Assistants aid faculty in pursuit of their research goals.
+Teaching Assistants are trained to teach first-year composition (ENG 122 and 123) and/or to serve as tutors in the Writing Center.
+Research Assistants aid faculty in pursuit of their research goals.
 Some Graduate Assistants coordinate the mounting of UNC’s International Film Series, as well as the screening of films for the department’s Film Program.
 Other GAs will pursue editorial work on The CEA Critic, the scholarly journal of the College English Association.

 In order to apply for these assistantships, simply include a one-page letter with your application, detailing your interest in and qualifications for any of the positions.